Written byJenny Zeng

 If the USB drive or external hard drive keeps ejecting itself on Mac, it may have the following issues:

-- The disk was put to sleep.
+- The disk was put to sleep, making the external hard drive spins up and down constantly.

 - There is third-party software blocking the connection.